kotha-suganya/Handwritten-digit-recognition/README.md

 Here is a concise description and a professional, hand-crafted README for your repository.

-GitHub Short Description
-A Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify handwritten digits from the MNIST dataset.
+It is a Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify handwritten digits from the MNIST dataset.
 Reaches ~99% accuracy with a streamlined architecture.

 README.md
 MNIST Digit Classifier (CNN)